 The dominant feature is the long term trend of increasing stratification from the 1960s to present.
-Stratification on the Scotian Shelf in 2008 was the 4th strongest in 49 years and increased from its 2007 value.
-The average stratification parameter for areas 4-23 was above normal in 2008 by 1 SD.
+Stratification on the Scotian Shelf in 2009 weakened compared to 2008 and was near normal.

 Sea Level

 Sea level is a primary variable in the Global Ocean Observing System.
 Relative sea level is measured with respect to a fixed reference point on land.
 Consequently, relative sea level consists of two major components: one due to true changes of sea level and a second caused by sinking or rising of the land.
 In Atlantic Canada, post-glacial rebound (PGR) is causing the area roughly south (north) of the north shore of the Gulf of St. Lawrence to sink (rise) in response to glacial retreat; this results in an apparent rise (fall) of sea level.
 Tushingham and Peltier (1991) estimate a PGR component of the sea level trend of 23 cm/century at Halifax.